-Ref no:

-1. Date of PSI 2.
-I in ne of PSI 3.
-Event identified Reported by health Research studies Surveys on patient Inpatient medical Review of record on External sources Safety walk Focused teams Use of data by professional studies experience of care review follow-up Complaints Media Public rounds teams 1 Provide a short of werview of the F Patient Safe ety Incident

-What happened/went wrong?

-What is the initial outcome or harm?

-Describe immediate actions taken to minimise harm

-What happened to minimise harm?
+1.Date PSI identified 2.Time PSI identified 3.Event identified by Reported by health Research studies Patient experience Patient experience of Inpatient Review of record External sources ces Safety walk Focused Use professional of care surveys care surveys review on follow- up Complaints Media Public rounds data 4.
+Provide a short overview of the Patient Safety Incident erview of the Pat ient Safety Ir cident - What happened/went wrong? خ ، What is the initial outcome or harm? ır harm?
+5. Describe immediate actions taken to minimise harm e actions taken t o minimise h ıarm What action was taken to minimise harm? inimise harm?
 Who led that action?

-What was the outcome of the minimising action?

-6. Provide a description of communication and escalation (initial disclosure)

-What and how was the incident communicated with patient? (if appropriate)

-What and how was the incident communicated with patient's family? (if appropriate)

-What and how was the incident escalated to management within the facility? (if appropriate)

-7. Type of patient safety incident (PSI): Mark with an X (review this once the investigation has been finalised)
+What was the outcome of the minimising action? e minimising acti on?
+6. Provide a description of communication and escalation on of communic ation and es (initial disclosure) What and how was the incident communicated with patient? (if appropriate) ent communicate ed with patien ıt? (if appropria te) What and how was the incident communicated with patient's family? (if appropriate) ent communicate ed with patien ıt's family? (if a ppropriate) What and how was the incident escalated to management within the ent escalated to management within the faci ne facility? (if appropriate) te) 7.
+Type of patient safety incident (PSI): Mark with an X (review tl ident (PSI): Mar k with an X (review this on his once the investigation has been finalised) tion has been finalised)

+No harm

-No harm Near miss Harmful (Adverse Event)
+Harmful (Adverse Event)